-We respectfully acknowledge the Wurundjeri Willum Clan, and we pay our respects to their Elders, both past and present.
+We respectfully acknowledge the Wurundjeri Willum Clan and pay our respects to their Elders, both past, present, and emerging.
 We acknowledge and uphold their continuing relationship to this land.

-Over the last 12 months, the Melbourne Market Authority (MMA) has worked extensively to meet the commitments and targets laid out in its 3-year Corporate Plan.
-Our focus on firmly establishing our strategic direction, assisted by the close collaboration of our trusted partners, has ensured that we continue to deliver on our plans and goals, and fulfil our vision.
+Over the last 12 months, the Melbourne Market Authority (MMA) has worked extensively to meet the commitments and targets laid out in our three-year Corporate Plan.
+As part of an annual review of the Corporate Plan in May 2021, the Board and staff took the opportunity to re-evaluate the commitments set out in the plan and update some of the actions and performance indicators to better reflect current priorities.
+The review included the addition of a new priority area, Lead Environmental Sustainability, demonstrating our commitment to reducing our environmental impact and maintaining our industry leadership in environmental sustainability.

+Assisted by the close collaboration of our trusted partners, we continue to work towards delivering on our plans and goals to fulfil our vision.

-This annual report features many of the projects and developments that the MMA has continued to advance to meet the challenges faced by both the market and the fresh produce and flower industries, whilst also taking advantage of innovative opportunities.
+This annual report features many of the projects and developments that the MMA has begun or completed, which we believe will help meet the challenges faced by both the market and the fresh produce and flower industries whilst also taking advantage of innovative opportunities.

-The MMA thanks the many agencies, government departments, growers, wholesalers, retailers and advisory committees involved in this collaborative effort, and who took time to share their views and ideas.
-Their ongoing engagement to drive and strengthen our direction is instrumental in preparing for the future.
+On behalf of the MMA we thank the many agencies, government departments, growers, wholesalers, retailers, and advisory committees involved in this collaborative effort.
+Their ongoing engagement is instrumental in preparing for the future.

-In the largest construction project since our move to Epping five years ago, we began construction of 2.2 hectares of undercover car parking canopies.
-Market users had sought the project for some time, and the MMA is proud to have commenced construction on this vital piece of market infrastructure.
-This \$13 million investment will not only provide an immediate benefit in the form of an additional 100 undercover truck parking bays and a matching number of loading bays, but will also help reduce the market's environmental footprint with a rooftop solar system and rainwater harvesting capacity.
+In the largest construction project since our move to Epping, we completed the construction of 2.2 hectares of undercover car parking canopies over the North and South courtyards adjacent to the main market building.
+Market users had asked for additional undercover parking on the site for some time, and the MMA is proud to have finalised construction on this vital piece of market infrastructure.
+The \$13 million investment has not only provided an immediate benefit in the form of an additional 100 undercover truck parking bays and 200 loading bays but is also consistent with our sustainability objectives and will reduce the market's environmental footprint with a rooftop solar system.